new-product-development-cover

 A successful product launch is about setting your key results as early as possible, understanding how to track them, and then figuring out how to use the learnings to make changes or adapt.

-Ian Booth, Senior Product Manager at EduMe
+Ian Booth, Product Team Lead at EduMe

-Ian Booth, Senior Product Manager at EduMe
+Product Team Lead at EduMe

 At this point, you’re ready to introduce your new product to the market.
-Ensure your product, marketing, sales, and customer support teams are in place to guarantee a successful launch and monitor its performance.
+Ensure your Product, Marketing, Sales, and Customer Support teams are in place to guarantee a successful launch and monitor its performance.

 • Value proposition: Identify what makes you different from the competition and why people should choose to buy your product